Tips for Transporting a Vertical Air Compressor: Can You Lay Upright Air Compressor on the Side?

 Can You Lay an Upright Air Compressor on Its Side?

 People often ask, “Can I lay my air compressor on its side?”
-Although this is a genuine question, there is no direct answer.
-Whether you can lay an upright compressor on its side is a function of whether it is new or used, as you will soon find out.
+Although this question is understandable, unfortunately, there’s no direct answer.
+Whether you can lay an upright compressor on its side is a function of whether it’s new or used, as we explain below.

 Can You Lay a Brand New Air Compressor on Its Side?

-If you are transporting an upright air compressor that has never been used, it is possible to lay it on its side without any trouble.
+If you’re transporting an upright air compressor that’s never been used, you’ll be able to lay it on its side without any trouble.

-A brand new vertical compressor usually has no oil in it; neither does it have any condensed moisture.
-Therefore, there is no risk of fluids seeping out to problematic areas when you lay the upright compressor on its side.
+A brand-new vertical compressor usually has no oil in it; neither does it have any condensed moisture.
+This means there’s no risk of fluids seeping out to problematic areas when you lay the upright compressor on its side.

-However, there is a way how to move an air compressor, especially when laying it on its side.
+However, there’s a way to move a vertical air compressor, especially when laying it on its side.
 Make sure the compressor is placed securely with no room to slide or bounce about during transportation.

-Can You Lay Used Air Compressor on Its Side?
+Can You Lay the Used Air Compressor on Its Side?

-With frequent use, your air compressor begins to build up condensed water and dirt on the inside.
+With frequent use, vertical air compressors begin to build up condensed water and dirt on the inside.
 All of this will move to the bottom of the compressor tank, forming dirty gunk or sludge.

-Laying a used upright air compressor on its side can therefore be a risky venture.
+Laying a used upright air compressor on its side can be risky.
 The sludge will be free to move around the tank in that position, causing potential damage to critical areas of your compressor, especially the tank check valve.

 The sludge can slow down the valve's motion or prevent it from moving altogether.
 The moving fluid can also trigger a series of other complications.
-Summarily, transporting a used vertical compressor on its side is not something you want to try.
+Generally speaking, transporting a used air compressor on its side isn’t something you want to try.

 Can You Lay an Oil-Lubricated Air Compressor on Its Side?